History of the Baltimore Ravens: Origins

 The Canadian Football League team, the Baltimore Stallions, had proved such a success and the fans showed up in droves to prove they deserved an NFL franchise.
 This caught the attention of Modell.
 Modell's decision to relocate cause hardship for the Stallions, as the team would win the 83rd Grey Cup two weeks later and realizing they could not compete with the incoming franchise, the team relocated to Montreal, Quebec, Canada and became the third incarnation of the Montreal Alouettes.

-After relocating his franchise, retaining the current contracts of former Browns players and personnel as per the agreement made by the city of Cleveland and the NFL, owner Art Modell hired Ted Marchibroda as head coach, who had previous experience with the Baltimore Colts during the 1970s and the Indianapolis Colts during the early 1990s.
+After relocating his franchise, retaining the current contracts of former Browns players and personnel as per the agreement made by the city of Cleveland and the NFL, owner Art Modell fired Bill Belichick and promptly hired Ted Marchibroda as head coach, who had previous experience with the Baltimore Colts during the 1970s and the Indianapolis Colts during the early 1990s.
 This in turn made Marchibroda the only man to serve as head coach of both Baltimore's NFL franchises.
 Ozzie Newsome, the Browns tight end for many seasons, joined Modell in Baltimore as director of football operations.
-He was later promoted to Vice President/General Manager.
+He was later promoted to Vice President/general manager.

 Focus groups, a telephone survey, and a fan contest were all held to help select a name for the new franchise.
 Team management started with a list of 17 names from an original list of more than 100.
 From there, focus groups of a total of 200 Baltimore area residents reduced the list of names to six, and then a phone survey of 1000 people trimmed it down to three, Marauders, Americans, and Ravens.
 Finally, a fan contest drawing 33,288 voters picked "Ravens," a name that alludes to the famous poem, The Raven, by Edgar Allan Poe, who spent the early part of his career in Baltimore, and is also buried there.
 The name was announced on March 29, 1996.
 Edgar Allan Poe also had distant relatives who played football for the Princeton Tigers in the 1880s through the early 1900s.
 These brothers were infamous players in the early days of American football.

 When Modell moved to Baltimore, the team brought along players such as Anthony Pleasant, Vinny Testaverde, Michael Jackson, Matt Stover, Eric Turner and Rob Burnett.

 Due to continual financial hardships, the NFL directed Modell to initiate the sale of his franchise.
 On March 27, 2000, NFL owners approved the sale of 49% of the Ravens to Steve Bisciotti.
 In the deal, Bisciotti had an option to purchase the remaining 51% for $325 million in 2004 from Art Modell.
-On April 9, 2004 the NFL approved Bisciotti's purchase of the majority stake in the club.
+On April 9, 2004, the NFL approved Bisciotti's purchase of the majority stake in the club.